Course Outline

 After completing this module, students will be able to:

-• Use REST API in Windows PowerShell for government applications.
+- Use REST API in Windows PowerShell for government operations.

 Module 3: Writing Controller Scripts for Government

-This module explains how to combine advanced functions that perform a specific task and a controller script that provides a user interface or automates a business process for government operations.
+This module explains how to combine advanced functions that perform specific tasks with controller scripts that provide a user interface or automate business processes, tailored for government use.

 Lessons